Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 with all other definitions in collapsable fields.

 !!! note
-    Anything field marked with `*` are binary fields, and **should be configured to each user's personal preferences.**
+    Anything field marked with `*` are fields used to determine the resulting card type, and **should be configured to each user's personal preferences.**

     To change the default value of any of the fields, simply fill the field in within the aforementioned `Anki card format...` section.

-    For example, if you want the card to be a sentence card by default, fill the `IsSentenceCard` field here.
+    For example, if you want the card to be a sentence card by default, fill the `IsSentenceCard` field with anything, e.g. `1`.

+    See the [Changing Card Type](changingcardtype.md) page for more info.

 The custom markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.